caseycrogers/flutter_gutter/README.md

+# Flutter Gutter

 ![](https://raw.githubusercontent.com/caseycrogers/flutter_gutter/main/dash_in_the_gutter.png)
 Ensure all visual gaps between your widgets are consistent, adapted to the axis direction, and respond to screen size!

 ## Core Features

 Provides a `Gutter` and `Margin` that correspond to Material Design's [Responsive Layout system](https://m2.material.io/design/layout/responsive-layout-grid.html#columns-gutters-and-margins).

 Gutters and margins: